 The Art Aquarium is an exhibit where kids are encouraged to colour in and decorate fish.
 You then scan your creation and watch it come to life on the big screen.
 The Art Aquarium has the potential to be a great feature but unfortunately, the scanner is not working on our visit (or at least the bunch of parents who were there with us couldn’t work out how to use it).

 While many of the tanks are higher than toddler level throughout the exhibits there are special nooks where only kids can fit.
-Lady AB and Baby 2.0 particularly enjoy running in and out of the toddler-sized tunnels to watch the fish from below.
+My kids particularly enjoy running in and out of the toddler-sized tunnels to watch the fish from below.

 There are opportunities to get hands-on in some of the tanks and you get to pick up and touch some of the sea creatures.